-The Adventure Guides are father/child pairs who are grouped into tribes dads and their kids from the surrounding community.
-Tribes meet monthly for different activities that help build strong bonds between dads and child.
-Tribes take part in monthly events.
-Events include two campouts at YMCA Camp Greenville, family movie night, a father/child cake bake/chili cook-off, and a father-daughter semi-formal Valentine’s dance.
+The Adventure Guides are parent/child pairs who are grouped into tribes with other parents and their kids from the surrounding community.
+Tribes meet monthly for different activities that help build strong bonds between parent and child.
+Events include two campouts at YMCA Camp Greenville, pinewood derby race, a father-son flag football tournament, and a father-daughter semi-formal Valentine’s dance.
 The commitment is small: one 90-minute Tribe meeting / event a month.
 The payoff is huge!

 The Compass provides direction for the Friends Forever program.

 - The Family is True North – the focal point of the program